Moringa Gummies: What Makes Them Hard to Get Right

 • Clumping tendency for mixing time, shear needs, and uniformity

-Gelatin vs. pectin: the decision is about process reliability
+Gelatin vs. pectin: it's about process reliability

 Gelatin systems

-• Can still show grit more easily if particle size isn’t controlled
+• But it can still show grit more easily if particle size isn't controlled

 • Sensitive to mixing intensity and temperature timing in ways that can shift deposit viscosity